Course Design Online

 Course design is planning that instructors do before they enter the classroom.
 During this process, instructors reflect on their goals for student learning, activities and readings to engage students, and how to know if students have achieved their goals.
 This planning is reflected in the syllabus.

-Transitioning from face-to-face to remote instruction requires instructors not only to have a knowledge of appropriate tools to accomplish their goals but also insight into how to rethink pedagogy to work effectively in an online context.
-During the shift to remote instruction in 2020 occasioned by COVID-19, the FDC began hosting a series of programs to help faculty re-envision their face-to-face courses for online instruction.
-Below we continue to share the resources from those sessions.
-Please note that a UMBC login is required to access these resources.
+Teaching online requires instructors not only to have a knowledge of appropriate tools to accomplish their goals but also insight into how to adapt their pedagogy to work effectively in an online context.
+These resources are intended to help faculty plan for online instruction.

 Active Learning Online